Miles-and-More Status Runs in 2026

 Eurowings nonstop flights (400 Qualifying Points)

-Eurowings frequently sells Business Class fares below 600€ from Germany to the UAE.
+Eurowings frequently sells Business Class fares around 600€ from Germany to the UAE.

 Although these flights are operated by short-haul aircraft without lie-flat seats, they still earn 400 Qualifying Points.